yug49/defi-reth/foundry/exercises/exercise-eigen-layer-deposit.md

 Write your code inside the [`EigenLayerRestake` contract](../src/exercises/EigenLayerRestake.sol)

-This exercise is design to implement a function that will deposit rETH into EigenLayer.
+This exercise is designed to implement a function that will deposit rETH into EigenLayer.

 ```solidity
 function deposit(uint256 rethAmount) external returns (uint256 shares) {